Adesanya beats Vettori to defend title at UFC 263 - News Break

 Charismatic welterweight Nate Diaz — he lit up a joint at the pre-fight news conference — returned to the octagon after a nearly two-year absence and was a massive crowd favorite, yet a big underdog by the oddsmakers against third-ranked Leon Edwards.

-Edwards (19-3) showed why early, leaving Diaz bloodied by opening a gash above his left eye and another on the side of his head in the first non-title, five-round fight in UFC history.
+Edwards (19-3) showed why early, leaving Diaz bloodied by opening a gash above his left eye — he previously cut it in training — and another on the side of his head in the first non-title, five-round fight in UFC history.

-The 36-year-old from Stockton, California, still had plenty of fight — and showmanship — left in him, wobbling Edwards with a big left in the fifth to bring the crowd off their feet.
+The 36-year-old from Stockton, California, still had plenty of fight — and showmanship — left in him, wobbling Edwards with a big left in the fifth to bring the crowd to their feet.

+“He was sleepwalking,” said Diaz, who fired up another joint during his post-fight news conference.

+“I feel the world knows what I deserve next,” Edwards said.
+“I deserve a world title shot next.”

+Diaz, who hopes to fight again in a few months, invited everyone in the arena to his house for a party after the fight.

-Light heavyweight Paul Craig opened the main card by breaking Jamahal Hill's arm in the first round, winning on a TKO when Hill couldn't defend himself while being pummeled to the head.
+Light heavyweight Paul Craig opened the main card by dislocating Jamahal Hill’s arm in the first round, winning on a TKO when Hill couldn’t defend himself while being pummeled to the head.

+White said Hill’s arm was put back in place after the fight and he had full range of motion.

 Welterweight Belal Muhmmad followed with a unanimous decision over Demian Maia.